Deulofeu blasts new Barcelona boss Koeman

+Gerard Deulofeu has taken a swipe at new Barcelona head coach Ronald Koeman, claiming "he provided me absolutely nothing" during their time at Everton.

-Koeman was announced as Quique Setien's successor on Thursday (AEST), signing a two-year deal at Camp Nou, where he spent six hugely successful years as a player under Johan Cruyff.
+Koeman was announced as Quique Setien's successor on Wednesday, signing a two-year deal at Camp Nou, where he spent six hugely successful years as a player under Johan Cruyff.

 "I can tell you about Koeman from my personal experience, and I have very little to tell you about Koeman," the Watford winger said on Cataluna Radio.